 Is this the Ferber Method?

-I knew you’d ask that, and it’s very similar!
+I knew you’d ask that!
+Yes, the Ferber Method is one way to do Check and Console.
 The biggest difference on my end, however, is that the Ferber Method changes the time between each interval, which I find to be confusing for little ones.
 So when I use the Leave and Check Method with families, we use consistent intervals of time from the get-go.

 4. The Extinction Method